Stock market today: Wall Street edges back from its records as FedEx slumps

 He also warned in a report that slowing hiring “is now symbolic of recession risk.”

-No economic releases are on the calendar for Friday to show where the economy may be heading.
-Next week will have preliminary reports on U.S. business activity, the final revision for how quickly the economy grew during the summer and the latest update on spending by U.S. consumers.
+No economic releases were on the calendar for Friday to show where the economy may be heading.
+Next week will have preliminary reports on U.S. business activity, the final revision for how quickly the economy grew during the spring and the latest update on spending by U.S. consumers.

 In stock markets abroad, indexes slumped across much of Europe after rising in Asia.
 Tokyo’s Nikkei 225 rose 1.5% after the Bank of Japan left interest rates steady, as was expected.